A welcome to Woodlands from the Headteacher

 Welcome One and All!

 We hope you will find our website a useful resource and a source of information irrespective of whether you are: a parent or carer; a potential member of staff; or someone looking for a suitable school.
 Woodlands provides a unique and personalised approach to learning and development support.
 Our motto is that we ‘create empowered lives’ and we aim to do this for everyone who comes into contact with us.
 We strongly believe that education, coupled with high quality support, leads to people being able to take control of their own lives and destinies.
 To this end, we are constantly developing our service offer to meet the needs of each young person by training our staff as specialists, using research led practice and innovation whilst also offering an exciting, enjoyable learning experience.
+Please do read our Annual Report which gives a clear overview of our school.

 We are a foundation school, offering education for 85 children between the ages of 2 and 19 years with complex physical and sensory difficulties.
 Many pupils also have medical needs and other difficulties that may affect their learning.
 Our school is a resource for the whole of the South West peninsula; our pupils come from Plymouth, Devon and Cornwall to learn.
 Children’s health is supported by our Nursing team and a range of staff from the NHS, Childrens’ Integrated Disability Team, Livewell South West and staff from neighbouring authorities.
 Our staff work closely with therapists to get the best outcome for individual pupils.